Julian Milford KC

 Employment

-Julian regularly acts for both claimants and respondents in a wide range of employment tribunal disputes, where his clients include major national and international companies, banks, local authorities, police forces, unions, and healthcare providers.
+Julian regularly acts for both claimants and respondents in a wide range of employment disputes, where his clients include major national and international companies, banks, local authorities, police forces, unions, and healthcare providers.
 He has appeared before the High Court, the Employment Appeal Tribunal and the Court of Appeal on behalf of clients in employment cases.
 He has wide experience across the employment tribunal’s statutory jurisdiction and in High Court employment issues, including industrial action cases.
 He is recommended in the directories for his employment practice, Chambers and Partners most recently stating: “He is exceptionally bright; he is articulate and he strikes the perfect balance of being technically on top of every detail while being a pleasure to work with” and “he is a go-to person and a formidable barrister; he is not somebody you would want to be against” , while the Legal 500 states: “ Julian is exceptional – supportive, approachable, able to keep a clear head, and calm and eloquent in even the most testing of situations”.
 His recent and current experience includes:

 - Complex employment tribunal discrimination/whistleblowing claims including a claim in which he obtained for a client what was at that time the highest employment tribunal award for disability discrimination.